RewardsNetwork/Alloy-ICO-Contracts/README.md

 Submit your bugs or finding under the [Issues](https://github.com/codemojo-dr/Alloy-ICO-Contracts/issues) tab

-If you have a fix for the bug, please send us a [pull request](https://github.com/codemojo-dr/Alloy-ICO-Contracts/pulls)

-This helps us track the bugs &amp; fixes submitted by you.
+If you have a fix for the bug, please send us a [pull request](https://github.com/codemojo-dr/Alloy-ICO-Contracts/pulls) under the issue you created, this helps us track the bugs &amp; fixes submitted by you.

 ## Test cases